 I pay local taxes to the city where I work.
 Can I get a credit on my Mason taxes?

 Yes.
 Residents who work outside the city and pay income taxes to the city where they work can take a full credit on their Mason taxes, as long as the credit doesn't exceed the amount they paid to the other city.
-The combined credit for taxes paid to other cities and the Resident Homeowner Credit is limited to 1.12% for 2013.
+The combined credit for taxes paid to other cities and the Resident Homeowner Credit is limited to 1.12% for 2013 and 2014.
 Residents may get a refund for amounts paid or withheld for Mason if the credit results in an overpayment.
 Please remember that even if no tax is due, you are still required to file a return.